dbenkhalifa/dbenkhalifa.github.io/_pages/index.md

 ## News

-- **October 9, 2025** — I will be an invited speaker at the Department of Informatics, Universitas Diponegoro, to give a talk on *"
+📢 **October 9, 2025**
+Invited speaker at the Department of Informatics, Universitas Diponegoro.
-Precision Tuning in HPC using Formal Methods"*.
+Talk: *"Applying Precision Tuning in HPC using Formal Methods"*